5jt/dyalog-cookbook/manuscript/02_intro.md

   We recommend you use classes to organise your own code [^classes].
 But even if you don't, you need to know at least how to use classes.
 This is a deep subject, but all you need to know is the basics: how to call the static methods of a class (sufficient in most cases) or how to create an instance of a class and use its methods and properties.

   See _Dyalog Programmer's Reference Guide_ for an introduction.

+* A good understanding of SALT, Dyalog's built-in code management system that allows you to load and save scripts either automatically in the background or at will.

 * Internet access.
 Not necessarily all the time but probably most of the time.
 Not only because it gives you access to the [APL wiki](http://aplwiki.com) and the Dyalog forum (see below) but mainly for acessing the APLTree tools and the web site that is associated with this book: <https://cookbook.dyalog.com>.